Lessons of the Iowa Caucuses for Marketers

 Warren is known for coming to early to events and staying late.
 She’ll make the time to meet people individually and encourages them to take selfies with her.
 By last count, she’s now posed for over 42,000 selfies.

-My prediction is that she is the inevitable nominee and will be our next president despite the fact that some of her positions,such as abolishing all private insurance, are considered “radical” or “too liberal.”
+Anything can happen, but it is now a lot more likely than just a few weeks ago that Warren will be the nominee, despite the fact that some of her positions, such as abolishing all private insurance, are considered “radical” or “too liberal.”
 People will vote for her because she has a single-minded vision and she’s passionate about it.
 More important, people will understand that she feels their pain regardless of her so-called “radical” positions.
 She wears her empathy on her sleeve and leverages her own personal story to demonstrate that she is sincere.

 In addition to the hundreds of focus groups being run by her campaign, her personal qualitative research – getting out and talking to all the voters she possibly can in Iowa and New Hampshire – has the two-way effect of helping people understand her and for her to better understand the needs of her constituents.
 This is the very definition of communication.